Community Insurance Spain. Comunidades de Propietarios

 Decision-making and majority rules

-Under LPH Article 17, taking out, switching or changing community insurance requires a simple majority of owners present at a properly-convened junta.
-Major changes (raising the sum insured significantly, adding new cover types) follow the same rule.
-The president and administrator are legally responsible for ensuring continuous cover; a lapse exposes the community to direct liability.
+Under LPH Article 17, you need a simple majority of owners to take out, switch or change community insurance.
+The vote must happen at a properly-convened junta.
+Major changes follow the same rule, such as a big rise in the sum insured or adding new cover types.
+The president and administrator are legally responsible for keeping cover in place.
+If it lapses, the community is directly liable.

 Lift insurance and the IPE

-Lifts (ascensores) are subject to specific regulation under Real Decreto 88/2013 and require periodic Inspección Periódica (every 2 years in standard residential, every 4 years in low-traffic).
-A current lift maintenance contract and IPE certificate are typically required by the insurer.
-Most community policies bundle lift cover with general civil liability — verify this on your policy schedule, otherwise a separate lift policy is needed.
+Lifts (ascensores) have specific rules under Real Decreto 88/2013.
+They need a periodic Inspección Periódica.
+This is every 2 years in standard residential and every 4 years in low-traffic.
+The insurer usually asks for a current lift service contract and IPE certificate.
+Most community policies bundle lift cover with general civil liability.
+Check this on your policy schedule.
+If it is not there, you need a separate lift policy.

 Pool, garden and the okupa risk